Women unite for the world's most marginalised

 This year's events were held Canberra, Sydney and Melbourne and were organised by staff and volunteers of Caritas Australia.
-View our gallery featuring photos from all three events.

 This year Women for the World events raised approximately $60,000 in support of women facing poverty and injustice all over the world.
 This is the fourth year that Caritas has staged the event.

 Caritas Australia CEO Paul O'Callaghan, Women for the World co-founder Michelle Fernon, Sr. Len and Australian journalist Ben Fordham.
 Photo: Peter Brennan.

 For one of the events main organisers, Michelle Fernon, Women for the World is a way that Australian woman can directly change the lives of other women whose socio-economic status has not afforded them the opportunities for work and success which many enjoy in Australia.